MRU-COMP1502-201901/COMP-1502-001-W19/questions.md

 # Questions

 Questions asked in class that we need to learn more about, or maybe that we want to remember.

+* How do we delete git if we need to?